HMS-Core/hms-wallet-severdemo/README.md

 | Russia        	  | walletpass-drru.cloud.huawei.com    |

 ## Pass Models and Pass Instances
 A pass model is a style of pass instances.
 Instances belonging to the same model share some common parameters.
 For example, a boarding pass model contains information about departure time and arrival time, while a boarding pass instance contains a passenger’s name, his seat, his boarding sequence, etc. Each pass instance belongsto a specific model.
-Hence, you should first create a model before creating instances and performing other operations.
+Hence, you should first create a model before creating instances and performing other operations.<br>
 All pass models and instances have the same data format, which is HwWalletObject.
-Refer to [HwWalletObject Definition](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/def-0000001050160319-V5) for more details.
+Refer to [HwWalletObject Definition](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/def-0000001050160319-V5) for more details.<br>
 Input parameters of models and instances are passed by JSON files in the Demo project.
-You can generate your own data by modifying the JSON files in the “src/test/resources/data” folder.
+You can generate your own data by modifying the JSON files in the “src/test/resources/data” folder.<br>
 Remember to set the correct “passTypeIdentifier” in these input JSON files, which should be identical to your “Service ID” on the AGC website.

 ## Compile the Demo as a Maven Project